 Miami pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Miami is low; grass is low.
-Tomorrow (26 June 2026) levels are similar - grass remains low, cypress at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Miami is low; grass and ragweed are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app